 The rule of law is the foundation of a well-functioning democracy.
-In recent years, we have seen an increasing pressure on democratic institutions in Central Europe, especially on judicial and investigative bodies.
+In recent years, we have seen increasing pressure on democratic institutions in Central Europe, especially on judicial and investigative bodies.
 The independence of the judiciary is critically important, and the events in Poland and Hungary show us that it cannot be taken for granted.

 The main topics the project deals with are: